IBM/kafka-quickstart-workshop/part4/README.md

-# Part 4
+# Part 4 - Processing data with Kafka Streams

-In this part we will learn about Kafka Streams and how it can be used to process streams of data in real time.
+In this part, we will learn about Kafka Streams and how it can be used to process streams of data in real time.
 This follows on from [Part 3](../part3/README.md).

 ## Kafka Streams

-[Kafka Streams](https://kafka.apache.org/documentation/streams/) is a client library for building applications and microservices, where the input and output data are stored in Kafka clusters.
-It combines the simplicity of writing and deploying standard Java and Scala applications on the client side with the benefits of Kafka's server-side cluster technology.
+[Kafka Streams](https://kafka.apache.org/documentation/streams/) is a client library for building applications and microservices, where the input and output data are stored in Kafka.
+It combines the simplicity of writing and deploying standard Java and Scala applications on the client-side with the benefits of Kafka's server-side cluster technology.

 ## Streams APIs

 Streams exposes 2 APIs:

 - DSL: This Domain Specific Language API makes it easy to express processing operations in just a few lines of code.
-It is designed to allow most common use cases making it especially great to get started.
+It is designed to allow most common use cases, making it especially great to get started.

 - Processor: This API is lower level than DSL.
 It gives developers full control and allows defining custom processors and accessing data stores.

-Streams performs 1 record at a time processing operations enabling to do near real-time processing of data.
-It also offers exactly-once processing semantics to ensure processing result are correct even in case of failure from the Kafka cluster of Streams itself.
+Streams performs 1 record-at-a-time processing operations enabling to do near real-time processing of data.
+It also offers exactly-once processing semantics to ensure processing results are correct even in case of failure from the Kafka cluster of Streams itself.

-## Streams Operations
+## Processing Operations

 There are 2 types of processing operations: